iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 *U~crit~* is the critical swimming speed (ms~-1~), *S~p~* is the *in situ* swimming potential (%), and *E~p~* is the endurance potential (%) of the fish larvae. \theta is the angle of direction to a settlement site if it was sensed within the olfactory distance.

 ## Model configuration

 ### Study location

-[Start by highlighting the intent here so it’s clear why you’ve chosen the region and patches you did.

 The New South Wales (NSW) coastline (2,137 km) was divided into approximately 17 equally sized regions (approximately 125 km each).
 Rock reef patches along the NSW coastline were identified using freely available benthic data obtained from NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
 Within each NSW sub-region, four rocky reef patches were chosen as spawning sites for the larvae spanning the region, and larvae were released within a GPS location of a reef patch.
 Weekly releases of 1000 larvae at each patch were spawned over the period July 2007 to June 2008.
 In total 3.5 million larvae were released over the release period.
 No mortality was applied, therefore only measuring potential dispersal.
 Larvae were allowed to settle to the identified rocky reef patches or benthic habitat patches marked as unknown, as unmapped patches could be potential rocky reef settlement sites.